wushian/Roslynator/docs/cli/list-symbols-command.md

 **`[--documentation]`**

 Indicates whether a documentation should be included.
-This option is available for XML and plain text.

 **`[--indent-chars]`** `<INDENT_CHARS>`